 One of the unexpected hurdles Metaplay encountered was AWS's lack of IPv6 support.
 "Players would boot up a game on Android, get assigned an IPv6-only address, and suddenly... nothing worked," Teemu recalls.
 The solution?
 A custom tunneling system to ensure seamless connectivity.
 And that was just one of many surprises in a domain where mobile network instability, packet loss, and abrupt disconnections are the norm.

-Thinking Beyond Today’s Problems
+Why You Should Think Beyond Today's Backend Problems

-Final Thought: The Backend as an Enabler
+The Backend as an Enabler of Long-Term Game Success

 After five years of solving some of the hardest problems in game backend development, Teemu sees one fundamental truth: "A backend is an enabler of long-term success - the best games need to be built on the best systems."